Note

 Go to the end to download the full example code.

-This example shows how to visualize biomolecules in chemiscope with MDAnalysis, and how to leverage the select_atoms() method to show only a subset of the atoms.
+This example shows how to visualize biomolecules in chemiscope with MDAnalysis or chemfiles, and how to leverage the selection capabilities of these libraries to show only a subset of the atoms.

 Biomolecules often contain a large number of atoms, which makes the classical ball-and-stick representation of molecules hard to be understand.
 The “cartoon” representation focuses on the main structural elements, such as backbone atoms, to highlight the secondary structure, and is often more readable.